Building a Strong Administration

 The process of reviewing applications and making hires will vary based on the administration's timeline, the number of positions available, and the volume of interest.
 However, certain guidelines are relevant for hiring processes of all sizes.
 These steps will allow you to draw from a larger talent pool without being overwhelmed by the number of applications.

 • Set up interview process: Identify staff and external experts from the relevant field to sit on interview panels and narrow down the short list.
 The newly elected official's time is especially precious during the transition period.
 Staff should conduct initial rounds of interviews culminating in a final interview with the elected official.
+Be sure to build in inclusive hiring practices into your interview process.
+Those practices include structured interviews, bias training and rubric to score candidates.

 3. Activating and Onboarding